 It is always beneficial to keep track of your users and software.
-With smaller firms, this can be done manually; with medium or large-size firms, I recommend you use software management applications such as SCCM, PDQ Inventory or ManageEngine.
+With smaller firms, this can be done manually; with medium or large-size firms, we recommend you use software management applications such as SCCM, PDQ Inventory or ManageEngine.

 Normally, these types of management apps do not tell you which installations are Single-User and which are Multi-User.
 Fortunately, this is not important for the Named User transition, as you can run Autodesk’s transition script (discussed below) on your workstations no matter how they are currently configured.
 If they are Multi-User installations, they will be switched over; if they are already Single-User installations, the scripts won’t make any changes.

 Another option is to check the Status Enquiry or Debug Log on LMTOOLS and parse the log for the names of users and computers.
 Keep in mind that the Status Enquiry report only tells you the list of current users, so you may need to repeatedly check to get a better idea of your users.
 The Debug Log keeps a list since the service last started, so it will cover a longer period of time.

 Update Your Projects

 The Transition to Named User officially supports the five most recent versions; at the time of writing, that is 2016 and later.
 As a result, we recommend you work on moving your projects to 2016 or later versions as soon as possible.